-Born in France and raised in the Abasto neighbourhood of Buenos Aires, Carlos Gardel grew up among farmworkers and taverns.
+Born in France and raised in the Abasto neighborhood of Buenos Aires, Carlos Gardel grew up among farmworkers and taverns.
 This unique atmosphere would later shape tango and milonga.
 Over the years, the incredible voice of the “zorzal criollo" (Criollo Songbird) made him a world-famous ambassador of tango.

-In 1927 Gardel bought a house in the Abasto neighbourhood, where he moved with his mother.
+In 1927 Gardel bought a house in the Abasto neighborhood, where he moved with his mother.
 Years later, the singer decided to travel to France and, after his mother's death, the house remained in the hands of Gardel's last representative.

 The place that was Gardel’s house in Buenos Aires for several years now displays different objects and documents linked to the world of the famous singer.

-At first, the museum provides some context about the era and reality of the Buenos Aires in which Carlos Gardel grew up and lived.
+At first, the museum provides some context about the era and reality of Buenos Aires in which Carlos Gardel grew up and lived.
 It then recreates Gardel’s life and his link with the history of tango.
 The final section of the museum tackles the challenge of telling us more about Gardel and separating him from legend.

 Gardel is Buenos Aires